kubevirt/kubectl-virt-plugin/README.md

 ```

 Creating the release will trigger [a GitHub action](.github/workflows/krew-release-bot.yaml) that then will create a PR against the [`krew-index`](https://github.com/kubernetes-sigs/krew-index) ([example](https://github.com/kubernetes-sigs/krew-index/pull/3677)).

-After the script has finished successfully you should see a URL where you will find the created PR, which then just needs to be confirmed that it is reviewable.

 ### Specific release